MonaHodaei/AICourseProject/README.md

 A small trial sample — one preprocessed, labeled test tile — is made available via Google Drive for demonstration and reproducibility purposes (see [Downloads](#downloads--data--checkpoints)).
 This tile is sufficient to run Steps 3 and 4 of the pipeline (inference and evaluation) using the provided Purdue checkpoint.

-If you require access to additional data for research purposes, please contact the Lyles School of Civil and Construction Engineering at Purdue University.
+If you require access to additional data for research purposes, please contact (mhodaei@purdue.edu).

 ---